akbarsaladin36/tanyajawab-app-backend/README.md

 ## Feature

-1. Login and Register API
+1. Login and Register
+2. Get One User
+3. Search, Update and Delete User
+4. Get All Question
+5. Create, Update, and Delete Question
+6. Create, Update and Delete Answer

 ## License